Chopper1337/blog/posts/my-first-blog-post.md

 ```

 This then drops me into NeoVim where I can write the initial contents of the blog post.

+### Publishing

+Since this blog is stored on [GitHub](https://github.com/Chopper1337/blog), I can add Git hooks to my local copy of the repository.

+This allows me to run scripts on certain actions such as when committing to the repo, pushing to the remote etc.

+I have added `.git/hooks/pre-commit` to my local repository such that when I make a commit, the site is regenerated.

+I would do this before pushing but in the case that I manage to break something, I'd prefer it be spotted sooner rather than later.

 ## Changes